septentrio-gnss/Septentrio-SUPL-3GPP-LPP/README.md

 </p>

 # Septentrio SUPL-3GPP-LPP-client
 This repository is a fork from the [SUPL-3GPP-LPP-client](https://github.com/Ericsson/SUPL-3GPP-LPP-client) made by Ericsson.
-It contain additional support for Septentrio GNSS receiver to provide location data information.
+It contains additional support for Septentrio GNSS receiver to provide location data information.

 ---